"THE FUN OF INITIATION HAIRCUTS"

 DO FRESHMEN AND ROOKIE ATHLETES RESENT INITIATION HAIRCUTS?
 HECK NO!!!
 MOST OF THEM SAY THEY ACTUALLY ENJOY THE HEAD SHAVING FOR THE POWERFUL BONDING EXPERIENCE.

 Don’t believe me?
-Just check out all the haircut initiation photos below, and notice how many of the happy victims have big grins on their faces.
+Just check out all these haircut initiation photos, and notice how many of the happy victims have big grins on their faces.
 Clearly, they don’t look like unhappy victims.

 Again . . . and again . . . and again in the authentic, first-hand accounts below, the grinning faces on victims of the initiation haircuts tell you that they thoroughly enjoyed the experience . . . in many cases actually sought it out . . . often standing in line to voluntarily receive their haircut initiation . . . sometimes even signing a legal contract agreeing to voluntarily accept any haircut the upperclassmen or team veterans want to inflict on them.
 (Later in this article, I’ll show you a photo of one of those haircut contracts.)